Realm of Knowledge

 Target: Which character the monster will target first.

 Strength: Which element a monster takes less damage from.
-This will be shown in numbers.

 Weakness: Which element a monster takes more damage from.
-This will be shown in numbers.

 Every X number of turns, every monster will use a special ability, which is explained at the bottom of the monster card.